 One of my biggest challenges for the kitchen design was knowing where to spend money and where to save.
 We decided to work with what we had as much as possible.
 The cabinets stayed and the appliances stayed.
 Fixtures and finishes, however, changed.

 Instead of spending money on an electrician to put in recessed lighting and then hiring someone else to install a vent to the roof for a range hood, (which would be the best possible solutions replacing what a ceiling fan/light combo would do), we decided to simply find a more stylish ceiling fan.
 Our home is in an older neighborhood and we don’t want to spend a ton of money that we will never see back, so this made more sense from a real estate perspective as well.
-I partnered with LampsPlus for this kitchen makeover and chose the 52″ Casa Solera Industrial Bronze Outdoor Ceiling Fan because it still had that farmhouse/industrial style which I wanted and it didn’t hang too low (our ceilings are only around 8′).
-I mean, if you have to keep your ceiling fan, this is the way to go!
+I partnered with LampsPlus for this kitchen makeover and chose the 52″ Casa Solera Industrial Bronze Outdoor Ceiling Fan from Lamps Plus because it still had that farmhouse/industrial style which I wanted and it didn’t hang too low (our ceilings are only around 8′).
+Similar fan found here.

 Last year when I did my master bathroom makeover, I fell in love with Delta Faucet’s Cassidy line because of the vintage feel of the design, so I knew I had to have another Cassidy for my kitchen.
 This one is the Cassidy Single Handle Pull-Out Kitchen Faucet in Arctic Stainless.

 I LOVE this faucet.

 The pull out feature is something I haven’t had before and it is just a clean design compared to our previous faucet that had a separate sprayer.